ieee-uottawa/ieeeuottawa-v2/content/pages/documents.md

           The IEEE Code of Conduct describes IEEE members' and staff's commitment to the highest standards of integrity, responsible behaviour, and ethical and professional conduct.
-The code of conduct must be followed at all times.
+The code of conduct must be followed at all times in and out of IEEE premises.
         actions:
           - type: Button
             label: Learn more